51Degrees/documentation/src/concepts/flowelements/flowelement.md

 @endsnippets
 # Scope

-By convention, an **element**'s configuration is immutable once created.
+By convention, an **element's** configuration is immutable once created.
 Although this is not enforced.

 An **element** can be added to any number of @pipelines.
-A @pipeline is merely an organizational layer which instructs **element**'s to carry out processing on a @flowdata, so the **element** acts in isolation without the need to reference to the @pipeline.
+A @pipeline is merely an organizational layer which instructs **elements** to carry out processing on a @flowdata, so the **element** acts in isolation without the need to reference to the @pipeline.

 It is also possible for an **element** to be added more than once to the same @pipeline.
 For example, an **element** which opens a